SCC-IIITDM/Encryption-Decryption-25/README.md

 **What you know:**

 * Uses the **first 3 bits of the key**
-* These bits define how many positions the input is **shifted to the left**
+* These bits define how many positions the input is **shifted to the left**.
-* After the shift, something is **added** to the result
+* After the shift, something is **added** to the result.

-**Hint:**

-> The number of positions you shift is also related to what you add to the input.
-Look at how the amount of movement connects to the arithmetic done after.

 This stage is mainly combinational logic but may require a register if pipelined.

-### Stage 2 — FSM-Controlled Logic
+### Stage 2 — Decision Tree-Controlled Logic

 **What you know:**

 * Uses the **next 2 bits of the key**
-* The FSM has **4 different states**
+* The tree has **4 different branches**
-* Each state applies a different operation to the data
+* Each branch applies a different operation to the data
 * The current state and key bits determine the **next state**

 **Hint:**

-> The FSM chooses between operations like checking parity, bitwise logic (AND/OR), and extending the sign of certain bits.
-Focus on how the state machine is built, and how transitions happen.
+> The tree chooses between operations like checking parity, bitwise logic (AND/OR), and extending the sign of certain bits.
+Focus on how the decision tree is built and how transitions happen.

 You’ll need to design: